pbauermeister/umlsequence2/README.md

 source text files.

-This is a pure-Python rewrite of the https://github.com/pbauermeister/umlsequence project which was based on umlgraph.
+This is a pure-Python rewrite of the https://github.com/pbauermeister/umlsequence project, which was itself based on umlgraph by Diomidis Spinellis.

-Source text files are the so-called "umlsequence" syntax.
+Source text files are in the so-called "umlsequence" syntax.

 Umlsequence syntax example: